Thursday 10 August 2023

 - Behavioural Finance: examines the effects of behavioural biases in financial markets. "

-- Econometric Time Series Analysis: advanced treatment of the core theory and practice of time series econometrics
+- Econometric Time Series Analysis: provides an advanced treatment of the core theory and practice of time series econometrics.

-- Experimental Economics and Finance: the methodology of experimental economics and the dialogue between theoretical and laboratory-based empirical work
+- Experimental Economics and Finance: focuses on the methodology of experimental economics and the dialogue between theoretical and laboratory-based empirical work.

 - Game Theory: provides a thorough advanced treatment of the core models and concepts used in modern game theory.

-- Monetary Policy: key issues in monetary policy
+- Monetary Policy: studies key issues in monetary policy.

 - Portfolio Theory and Management: studies key issues in asset allocation, and portfolio composition and management at an advanced level.

 MSc Economics students may take up to one advanced undergraduate optional module from the following in the second semester:

 The topics, and therefore module titles, vary year on year as they reflect staff research interests.
-Optional modules are subject to change each year and require a minimum number of participants in order to be offered; some may only allow limited numbers of students (see the University’s position on curriculum development)
+Optional modules are subject to change each year and require a minimum number of participants to be offered; some may only allow limited numbers of students (see the University’s position on curriculum development)

 The final element of the MSc is a 15,000-word dissertation.
 The dissertation should be on an area of economics that you are interested in, and chosen in discussion with your supervisor who will support you through the process.

 You will receive training in Semester 1 in framing a hypothesis, conducting bibliographic research, writing a literature survey, and structuring a dissertation.